cosmikwolf/sazid/Readme.md

 Sazid is an interactive LLM interface written in Rust that provides:

-- a full color Terminal User Interface
+- Full Color Terminal User Interface
-- Full Async Support
 - Embeddings database implemented using postgres, pgvector and diesel-async
+- Async Enabled UI, API, and Database
 - Function Call tools that enable LLM to read and modify code

 ## **Table of Contents**